Overview: Vehicle Data Device compatibility

 Use the online Compatibility Checker

 The compatibility checker tells you if the vehicle is compatible with the Vehicle Data Device.
-It also tells you if you need to install the device with the provided extension cable, so the device does not become disconnected during normal operation.

 Install the device using the Spotlight app